Brennan-Clinch/Project2/Entertainment Analysis.md

 ![](ENTERT~2/unnamed-chunk-12-1.png)<!-- -->

 Based on the histograms, it does look like the histograms are a little symmetric (not exactly normal though) with most values of Title Polarity being close to zero.
-The share category that had the most frequency of being close to zero was `some`.
-So articles with title polarity close to zero and having shares that are 1400 to 3800 will most likely be shared more often.
+The share category that had the most frequency of being close to zero was `few`.
+So articles with title polarity close to zero and having shares that are less than the first quartile will most likely be shared more often.
+Articles with title polarity close to zero and shares between the first and third quartile come close as well.

 # Model fitting